 17. Are insurance premiums qualified FSA expenses?

-No. Insurance premiums may not be paid from monies allotted to a Health Care Account.
+No. Insurance premiums may not be reimbursed through a Health Care FSA.

 18. What is considered a dependent care expense?

 A dependent care expense refers to day care for children under age 13 or day care for a disabled spouse, dependent, or elderly parent who lives with you at least eight hours a day.
 Dependent care expenses must be necessary for you and your spouse (if applicable) to work.

 You must submit documentation of your expenses along with the Reimbursement Request Form.
 Documentation can include a copy of the bill or Explanation of Benefit report from your insurance carrier.
 Documentation must include the cost and date of service.
 Canceled checks, past due notices or receipts are not acceptable documentation.
 For health expenses, you may also use your Benny™ Card.

 A Benny™ Card is a special prepaid MasterCard® that deducts charges for qualified purchases from your FSA.
 You can use your Benny™ Card at any health-related business that accepts MasterCard®.